 I don’t know you or your story.
-I don’t know what temptations you’re trying to fight right now.
+I don’t know what temptations you’re fighting right now.
 In fact, our biggest temptations probably don’t look the same!

 For most of my life, food was my biggest temptation.
 My 100-pound weight loss journey was far more a spiritual/character journey than it was just about a change in my body.
-It was a daily fight against my desire for food – the thing that was trying to lure me away from God and tell me that I could and should get what I wanted when I wanted it.
+It was a daily fight against my desire for food.
+It was the thing that was trying to lure me away from God and tell me that I could and should get what I wanted when I wanted it.

-My food cravings told me that they were a “need,” not a want.
+My food cravings told me they were a “need,” not a want.
 They screamed at me to turn to food instead of God when I knew food would never fix the problems I was dealing with.
-Small temptations turned into huge, character-altering temptations that destroyed both my body and my soul…but that’s not the end of my story.
+Small temptations turned into huge, character-altering temptations that destroyed both my body and my soul.
+But that’s not the end of my story.

-Because I have a God who fought for me and made me an overcomer as I fought back against one temptation at a time.
+I have a God who fought for me and made me an overcomer as I fought to resist temptation one step at a time.

-And whatever you are facing, you can too.
+And whatever you’re facing, you can too.
 Read on to learn more about my own battle against temptation and how to fight (and overcome!) yours.
-God’s Word is filled with practical advice for tackling common temptations of youth.
+God’s Word is filled with practical advice to resist temptation.
+Start with these 19 Bible verses about temptation.

 No temptation has overtaken you except what is common to mankind.
 And God is faithful; he will not let you be tempted beyond what you can bear.
 But when you are tempted, he will also provide a way out so that you can endure it.